Surgery

 Orthopedic and soft tissue surgery for dogs, cats, and exotic pets in Overland Park and the greater Kansas City area.

 Surgery can be stressful—for you and your pet.
 Our goal is to make the experience as smooth and safe as possible, from the pre-surgical consultation through recovery.
-Dr. Pippin has a particular interest in orthopedic and soft tissue surgery and performs a wide range of procedures in-house, so many cases that might otherwise require a referral to a specialist can be handled right here.
+Dr. Pippin has a particular interest in orthopedic and soft tissue surgery and performs a wide range of procedures in-house, so many cases that might otherwise require a referral to a specialist can be handled right here at College Boulevard Animal Hospital in Overland Park.
+That means less stress for your pet, lower costs, and continuity of care with a doctor who already knows their history.

 Every surgical patient receives an individualized anesthetic protocol, continuous monitoring (heart rate, blood pressure, oxygen saturation, temperature, and CO2), and a tailored pain management plan.
-We'll walk you through exactly what to expect before, during, and after your pet's procedure.
+We'll walk you through exactly what to expect before, during, and after your pet's procedure so there are no surprises on surgery day or during recovery at home.

 We perform many orthopedic procedures, including cruciate ligament (ACL) repairs and patellar luxation corrections.
 Dr. Pippin's interest in orthopedics means many of these cases can be managed in-house rather than referred out, saving you time and cost while keeping your pet in familiar hands.